Last Updated on January 9, 2023 by Andrew Pirie

 Soh Rui Yong and the Return of the Master

 This was an impressive character for an athlete to have the humility to ask his rival for help.
 Rafa had a very open mind, which is very rare these days.
-Soh coaching help really helped Rafa get back on track.
+Soh’s coaching help helped Rafa get back on track.
 He told me of his utmost respect for his good friend Soh and utmost belief Soh would get him back on track in several FB Conversations.

 Rafa did just that in 2018 he claimed his third and last Milo Marathon title and ran a 2h28.27 PB.
 Breaking his best from several years ago.
 And qualifying for the 2019 SEA Games.
-Rafael Poliquit was even prepared to put aside 200,000 pesos of his own winning to train in America for the SEA Games if no one would sponsor him.
+Rafael Poliquit was even prepared to put aside 200,000 pesos of his winning to train in America for the SEA Games if no one would sponsor him.

-It is so sad to see that Rafael Poliquit, who was in the best shape of his life, could, in a short time, pass away so quickly before his 30th Birthday.
-And it shows us how precious and delicate life really is.
+It is so sad to see that Rafael Poliquit, who was in the best shape of his life, could, in short time, pass away so quickly before his 30th Birthday.
+And it shows us how precious and delicate life is.
 You were a class act and a Bloody Legend, Rafa.
 I know that no write-up will ever express how much you meant to the Philippine Track and Field History.
 RIP Master Endurance until we meet again.

 - https://www.rappler.com/sports/by-sport/other-sports/227955-philippine-marathon-king-rafael-poliquit-diesReturn of the Master, Rafa Regains his Milo Title A Master Moment

 Meanwhile, on the Men’s side.
 Rafael Poliquit, 29, One of the nicest guys in Philippine Track and Field, regained his Milo Title.
-The 2014 and 2015 Milo National Champion made it number 3 timing 2:28.47.
+The 2014 and 2015 Milo National Champions made it number 3 timing 2:28.47.
 Rafael Poliquit speaks passionately about the sports he loves, despite all the obstacles he has faced.